abhishek-v-cloud/zeru-assignment/README.md

 ## Project Structure

 eigenlayer-restaking-api/
-├── config/            # DB connection and config loader ├── controllers/       # Handles logic for each endpoint ├── routes/            # API routes for Express
+├── config/            # DB connection and config loader␣␣ ├── controllers/       # Handles logic for each endpoint ├── routes/            # API routes for Express
 ├── scripts/           # fetchData script with mock or real data